Fredericksburg-Rappahannock Chapter (Walton

 As a rule Work Days are held on the Saturday following the

-monthly Chapter Membership Meeting.
-Work days START no earlier than
+Regular monthly Chapter Membership Meeting.
+Work days START

-to other activities during the Work Day period.
-This closure includes
+CLOSED to other activities during the Work Day period.
+This

 View previous Work Day pictures here